Rarestq/multi-platform-hot-post-search/README.md

 # Multi-Platform Hot Post Search

-This repository provides a tool for searching hot posts across multiple platforms.
+This repository provides a tool for searching hot posts across multiple platforms, for now it supports reddit and hackernews.

 ## How to Use